 Do you really know what Email Deliverability is?

 Yes, in simple terms, this indicator shows what share of your emails is actually delivered to the recipients' inbox.
-This nuance such impactful due to the "inbox" great advantage in open rate over any other tabs and folders.
-The best email deliverability strives to 95% but it can be a little lower for cold email because of technical factors.
+This nuance such impactful due to the «inbox» great advantage in open rate over any other tabs and folders.
+The best email deliverability strives to 95%, but it can be a little lower for cold email because of technical factors.
+The average deliverability rate is around 80%, based on data from major email providers.

-Three essential factors directly affect email deliverability rate.
+Three essential factors directly affect the email deliverability rate.

 IP and Domain Reputation